Canned Heat: Rise to fame and formation of the classic lineup

-The first big live appearance of Canned Heat was at the Monterey Pop Festival on June 17, 1967.
-A picture of the band taken at the performance was featured on the cover of Down Beat where an article complimented their playing:
+The first big live appearance of Canned Heat was at the Fantasy Fair and Magic Mountain Music Festival on June 10, 1967.
+They also played at the Monterey Pop Festival the following weekend on June 17, 1967.
+A picture of the band taken at the Monterey performance was featured on the cover of Down Beat where an article complimented their playing:

 D.A.
-Pennebaker's documentary captured their rendition of "Rollin and Tumblin" and two other songs from the set, "Bullfrog Blues" and "Dust My Broom", found a place later in a boxed CD set in 1992.
+Pennebaker's documentary captured their rendition of "Rollin' and Tumblin' and two other songs from the set, "Bullfrog Blues" and "Dust My Broom", found a place later in a boxed CD set in 1992.

 Canned Heat also began to garner their notoriety as "the bad boys of rock" for being jailed in Denver, Colorado, after a police informant provided enough evidence for their arrest for drugs (an incident recalled in their song "My Crime").
 Band manager Skip Taylor was forced to obtain the $10,000 bail by selling off Canned Heat's publishing rights to Liberty Records president Al Bennett.

-After the Denver incident, Frank Cook was replaced with de la Parra, who had been playing the drums in Bluesberry Jam (the band which evolved into Pacific Gas & Electric).
+After the Denver incident, Frank Cook was replaced with Adolfo de la Parra, who had been playing the drums in Bluesberry Jam (the band which evolved into Pacific Gas & Electric).
 As an official member of Canned Heat, de la Parra played his first gig on December 1, 1967, sharing top billing with the Doors at the Long Beach Auditorium.
 This began what de la Parra refers to as the classic and perhaps best known Canned Heat lineup, which recorded some of the band's most famous and well-regarded songs.
 During this "classic" period, Skip Taylor and John Hartmann introduced the use of band member nicknames: